What are some dog-friendly date ideas that both you, your dog, and your date can do together?

 10. Rent A Boat

-However, if you have been seeing someone and want to knock their socks off without leaving your dogs behind, renting a boat for the afternoon to spend out on the water is romantic and unique.
+See, if you’ve been seeing someone for a few dates and want to knock their socks off without leaving your dogs behind, renting a boat for the afternoon to spend out on the water is romantic and unique.

 Your boat outing might be something your date has never done, which will be great if you want to win them over.